Product design

 AI decision: Five quest generation paths

 Quests should never feel stale.
-Five sources with different approaches:
+Four sources with different refresh rates:

 Live